 - NVIDIA Driver

-Why waste money and time loading your data and model code into the instance's local storage? trainML's unique job environment can automatically download a git repository, configure access keys, and attach datasets for you before billing begins.
+Why waste time and effort loading your data and model code into the instance's local storage? trainML's unique job environment can automatically download a git repository, configure access keys, and attach datasets for you.
 Attached datasets are fully cached on local NVMe storage and do not incur additional storage cost no matter how many notebook instances they are attached to.

 Dynamic Instance Type Changes